Soay, Inner Hebrides: History

 The name derives from Old Norse Sauða-ey meaning Sheep Island.
 Camas nan Gall (G: Bay of Foreigners) is probably named after the Norse invaders, after whom the Hebrides (Na h-Innse Gall) are also named.

 The population peaked at 158 in 1851, following eviction of crofters from Skye in the Highland Clearances.

+The Annual Reports of the Fishery Board for Scotland provide an insight into the state of fishing from Soay in the years before the First World War.